 Ruthlessly slash expenses

-- never buying new and always seeking secondhand for everything from furniture to clothing
+- never buying new and always seeking secondhand for everything

-- foregoing car ownership, and limiting transportation costs by opting for a free commute, like cycling
+- foregoing car ownership, and limiting transportation costs

 - living in smaller or less desirable homes, or with roommates in order to reduce housing costs

 - often (but not always) not having children

 - never dining out or spending money on things like concerts or events

 The FIRE lifestyle is all about desperately toeing the line between extreme frugality and being straight-up cheap.
 You will decline social events in order to avoid spending money on gifts or going out.
 To make it work, you must really want it to work.
 More than you want beers on a Friday night or even a Netflix subscription.

 As far as I’m concerned, the reigning king of FIRE frugality and one of the first personal finance blogs I ever started reading is Jacob of Early Retirement Extreme.
 He no longer updates the site, but you can sift through old blog posts for super-FIRE ideas like showering with cold water.
 Jacob is inspirational, motivational, and a little bit crazy, which is the best kind of people.